prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

    (a) an indication of the extent to which revocation of the patent is requested;

-   (b) one or more grounds for revocation, which shall as far as possible be supported by arguments of law, and where appropriate an explanation of the defendant’s proposed claim construction;
+   (b) one or more grounds for revocation, which shall as far as possible be supported by arguments of law, and where appropriate an explanation of the defendant's proposed claim construction;

    (c) an indication of the facts relied on;